openlegend/core-rules/core/src/03-banes-boons/01-chapter-three.md

  In order to keep track of hit points, the target should record the total damage they have suffered.
 When transforming, damage remains with the character even if their maximum hit points change.
 For example, Vera has a max HP of 20 but is turned into a dragon and her Fortitude increases from 5 to 9, increasing her hit points to 28.
 During combat, she suffers 10 damage.
 When she later transforms back into her human form, the 10 damage remains and is subtracted from her new maximum, leaving her with 10 out of 20 hit points.
 Additionally, if the shift would reduce the target's hit points to less than 1, the target's hit point total becomes 1 instead.

  Limitations are applied starting at power level 2 and are gradually removed at higher power levels:
  - **Power Level 2** - The new form cannot be a different size than that of the target.
-It must possess similar physiology to the target, so humanoids and animals are both mammals and therefore can be shifted between.
+It must possess similar physiology to the target.
+For example, humanoids may transform into other animals.
 However animals, dragons, plants, elementals, and oozes all have different physiologies, so they cannot be shifted between.
 The target does not gain alternate forms of movement (flight, swimming, climbing, burrowing, etc.).
 The target does not gain extraordinary attributes of the new form

 \page